 3.2 What is the purpose for collecting sensitive information?

-As an insurance provider, we offer policies which include illness or injury benefits, involuntary unemployment benefits and life benefits.
-We require your sensitive information (including your health information) in order to assess any claims for payment under an insurance policy (including one-off or ongoing payments) and the suitability of providing you with further insurance policies.
+We may require your sensitive information (including your health information) in order to inform the insurance companies providing your cover.
+This is to enable them to be able to assess your suitability for any policy and the suitability of providing you with further insurance policies.

 3.3 How do we collect sensitive information?